4 Video Lessons from Oscar-Nominated Films You Can Do with Your Phone

 Steady Your Shots

 Some films like Arrival use highly stylized camera movement while others like Lion go for the realism conveyed by a handheld look.
 But watch these films and notice that even when handheld, pro shooters keep the shot steady and allow action to pass through the frame.
 A lot of us have a tendency to follow action with our phone, instead of letting the action move in front of the camera.
 Unless you’re making a stylistic choice to upset and confuse your viewers with wild camera movement, resist the temptation to pan or follow the action.
 Instead hold the phone still and let the action pass in front of camera.
 Another common mistake is to cut away from the subject too quickly.
 Count to ten when possible then pause the recording after you’ve captured your shot before setting up your next one.
-This will help you save time in the editing process with Spark Video.
+This will help you save time in the editing process with Adobe Express.
 You may not always be able to work that methodically, but it’ll help you remember to hold the camera on the subject a beat or so longer than you think you should, which will give you a ton more to work with when editing video clips.

 There’s not a ton you can do about naturally shaky hands, but start making a habit of looking around for something sturdy nearby to stabilize your body, hands, or arms or set up a tripod (we love the hyper-flexible Gorillapod).
 If creating video is a major part of your social media content strategy, you may want to invest in a motorized smartphone stabilizer.
 (We’re fans of the Ikan FLY X3).
 And when you’re shooting through a window (like to get those awesome action shots), use it.
 Press your phone right up to the glass to stabilize that shot.